aaronmsimon/unity-kings-of-the-beach/README.md

 13 - really want to test the full game features <br />
 15 - does athleteconfigs really need to be an SO?

+### Next Steps for Menu UI
+- ~~Enable manual list~~
+- Content drawer to toggle manual list or Resources path
+- Complete all Athlete selections
+- Populate SO with selections

 In case there are issues with passing/spiking ball, consider the LockedOn feature